The Kyiv Independent: Founding

-The renewed Kyiv Post resumed work after three weeks in December 2021 with a largely new editorial team.
-The CEO position was filled by Luc Chenier in succession to Bonner, who had retired.
-Chenier sought to make the new edition "a publication that tells a more positive story about Ukraine.
-It was a new tone, he said, advertisers would be more willing to support it.
-Many people, he said, told him they had stopped reading the old Kyiv Post because the newspaper had become too depressing with its "relentless focus on corruption and government abuses."Negative news keeps coming out of Ukraine.
-I've been here for 21 years and I know that this is just a small drop of what Ukraine is ...
-We are the global voice of Ukraine - not the corruption voice of Ukraine.30 of the 50 laid-off staff members of the editorial team of the Kyiv Post founded the Kyiv Independent three days after its closure, on November 11, 2021.
+30 of the 50 laid-off staff members of the editorial team of the Kyiv Post founded the Kyiv Independent three days after its closure, on November 11, 2021.
 The journalists expressed their point of view, they did not believe that there would continue to be an independent Kyiv Post and therefore wanted to establish a new publication.
 The publication was publicly announced on November 15, and the first issue appeared on November 22.
 By November 25, its Patreon account already had 500 subscribers, by early December it had 655 subscribers, who collectively contributed $10,000 a month.

 The team of editors and journalists joined with media managers from Jnomics Media, a Kyiv and London-based consultancy founded on April 17, 2019, by Jakub Parusinski and Daryna Shevchenko, both of whom had worked at the Kyiv Post between 2011 and 2017.
-The team unanimously chose Olha Rudenko, the former deputy editor-in-chief of the Kyiv Post, as editor-in-chief of the new publication, even though Rudenko was currently a scholarship student at the University of Chicago.
+The team unanimously chose Olga Rudenko, the former deputy editor-in-chief of the Kyiv Post, as editor-in-chief of the new publication, even though Rudenko was currently a scholarship student at the University of Chicago.
 Daryna Shevchenko, a partner at Jnomics Media, and Jakub Parusinski, a managing partner at that consulting firm, became CEO and CFO of the new company.

 On day one, the team launched its first editorial product, a daily newsletter Ukraine Daily, which has since landed in subscribers' inboxes five days a week.
 Very early on, detailed reports on the Russian troop buildup on Ukraine's borders dominated the news feeds.
 "Opinion columns analyze Vladimir Putin's motives and the West's reactions, and politics and corruption remain regular content."
 Rudenko expressed, Ukraine needs high-quality news portals like the Kyiv Post used to have "to counter the Russian narrative."

 The Kyiv Independent pledged to be partially owned by its journalists and stated that it would not "serve a wealthy owner or oligarch."